Summary

 - Back to that accessibility thing.
 Now that we know we have excluded users with disabilities from our content AND any user that wants to search for that content… who exactly is our remaining audience?
 What is the goal, if not to have your content accessible to as wide an audience as possible?

 A quick search on “fancy font issues” turns up all of the above points (and more!) with great resources like Accessible Social.
-I even found this page linked directly from a font generator I used!
+I even found this help page linked directly from a font generator I used!

 So let’s all ditch those “Fancy Fonts” and create accessible content instead.